Plumbing Companies: How to Choose the Right One For You

 Check Google, Yelp, and Angi.
 A few bad reviews aren’t a deal-breaker—but repeated complaints can be a warning sign.

-James picked a plumber based on how they responded to negative reviews.
+James picked a plumbing company based on how they responded to negative reviews.
 The company owned up to mistakes and offered solutions.
 This honesty helped him decide.

 When reading reviews, look for details about the specific services you need.
 A company might excel at installations but struggle with emergency repairs, or vice versa.